Highscale-Tech/Hajer-onbordio/README.md

 Onbordio Project
 Onbordio is a project built with React.js and Firebase.
 It provides a platform for managers and HR to easily send emails to new employees in just a few clicks.

-Features
+#Features
-Google authentication for user login
+ -Google authentication for user login

-Firestore to store user emails and subjects
+ -Firestore to store user emails and subjects

-Add new emails
+ -Add new emails

-Edit existing emails
+ -Edit existing emails

-Send emails using nodemailer
+ -Send emails using nodemailer

-Utilizes React Icons for a better user interface
-Setup Instructions
+#Setup Instructions
 Clone the repository:

 git clone https://github.com/Highscale-Tech/Hajer-onbordio